Saransh-cpp/Saransh-cpp.github.io/_posts/2022-07-27-fluxml-tw-pt1.md

 ## Getting started section

-`Flux` has a lot of tutorials and examples, but they are scattered around and very hard to navigate through.
+`Flux` has a lot of tutorials and examples, but they are scattered around and are very hard to navigate through.
 The current “Getting Started” section, “Overview” section, and “Basics” section have valuable information for beginners, but the information is scattered among these three sections.

 Additionally, one of these three sections is on Flux’s website, and two are available on the documentation website, making it difficult for newcomers to navigate between these hackable yet basic examples.
 Instead, these three tutorials could be moved out of their current places and combined under a single section named “Getting Started”, which could then be added to the documentation and linked on the website.